carbon-language/carbon-lang/llvm/tools/llvm-mca/README.txt

 original MachineInstr).
 The mapping could look like this <0,1,3,2>.
 Here, MCOperand #2 was obtained from the lowering of MachineOperand #3. etc.

-This information could be automatically generated via tablegen for all the instructions whose custom lowering step breaks assumptions made by the tool on the register operand sequence (In general, these instructions should be the minority of a target's instruction set).
+This information could be automatically generated via TableGen for all the instructions whose custom lowering step breaks assumptions made by the tool on the register operand sequence (In general, these instructions should be the minority of a target's instruction set).
 Unfortunately, we don't have that